geokels/OpenRefine-archaeology-lesson/_episodes/01-working-with-openrefine.md

 - "Manipulate data using previous steps with undo/redo."
 - "Employ drop-downs to split values from one column into multiple columns."
 - "Employ drop-downs to remove white spaces from cells."
+- "Parse data by utilizing a regular expression."
 keypoints:
 - "Removing leading and trailing whitespace from data can make for easier searching and sorting."
+- "Parsing data using regular expressions, which can be simple or complex, can remove unwanted text quickly."
 ---

 # Lesson